keiya01/react-performance-testing/README.md

   - `ComponentName: string | Array`
     - `value: number`

-**Note**: If you have some same component, these components combine to `array`
+**Note**: If you have the same component, these components combine into an `array`

 #### renderTime

-`renderTime` has rendering time in some component.
-You can get render time like bellow.
+`renderTime` will count the time elapsed between renders.

 ```jsx
 const Component = () => <p>test</p>;